Arts and Crafts Movement - When Women United in Creativity

 Soon after the 1876 Centennial Exposition in Philadelphia, the Arts and Crafts Movement flourished in New York State Area and so its principles entered the formal education.
 In the following period from 1910 to 1925, in architecture, design and decorative arts, the philosophy and the values of the movement spread through the magazines and influenced the new “Craftsman”-style housing, adaptation of the European Arts and Crafts philosophy for the American context.

 The American Craftsman became predominant style and with the concept of well-decorated middle-class homes directly influenced so-called Chicago “Prairie School” and practice of Frank Lloyd Wright, George Washington Maher among others.

-Across the world, in Japan, the return of tradition in 1920s is seen as influence of the British and American Arts and Crafts Movement and the writings of Morris and Ruskin in artwork of Yanagi Sōetsu, creator of the Japanese Folk Art Movement.
+Across the world, in Japan, the return of tradition in the 1920s is seen as influence of the British and American Arts and Crafts Movement and the writings of Morris and Ruskin in artwork of Yanagi Sōetsu, creator of the Japanese Folk Art Movement.

 Controversial Position of Female Artisans

-The Arts and Crafts movement was at its peak in the years between 1880 and 1910 in Western Europe and the United States, also spreading to Japan in 1920’s.
-During those years, a large number of designers, architects, manufacturers and workshops adopted the ideas proposed by William Morris and John Ruskin.
+The Arts and Crafts movement was at its peak in the years between 1880 and 1910 in Western Europe and the United States, also spreading to Japan in the 1920’s.
+During those years, a large number of designers, architects, manufacturers, and workshops adopted the ideas proposed by William Morris and John Ruskin.